Can I Sue for Child Support?

 - Seeking to hold the obligor in contempt of court (in some circumstances, they might get jail time).

-Note that if the financial circumstances of the obligor change (e.g., they lose their job), they must go to court to get their payment obligation changed.
+Note that if the financial circumstances of the obligor change (e.g., they lose their job), they must go to court to get their child support payment obligation changed.
 If they don't, they still have to pay the full amount required under the child support order.
+Past-due child support doesn't just go away.
 Back child support is often referred to as “arrearages," and the parent who owes it is said to be in “arrears."

 What About a Lawsuit?